djsplice/djsplice.github.io/_posts/2021-01-27-Getting-Started-With-MODOCOSM.md

   image:
     src: /assets/images/sample-image-6.jpg
 ---
 Thanks for your interest in this Max For Live plugin for Ableton.
-Hopefully you find that it inspires your creative use of the otherworldly Hologram Microcosm effects unit!
+Hopefully you find that it further inspires the creative use of the otherworldly Hologram Microcosm effects unit!

 This plugin is in no way affiliated with [Hologram Electronics](https://www.hologramelectronics.com/microcosm), rather, it's a personal project built by me used to interface with Microcosm while making music in Ableton!

-By now you've probably already read a bit about what MODOCOSM does, and are interested in getting it going yourself.
+By now you've probably already read a bit about what [MODOCOSM](/2021/01/27/modocosm.html) does and are interested in getting it going for yourself.
 You've come to the right place!

+## A Guided Tour
+Here's a YouTube video walking you through the setup of MODOCOSM and about 15 minutes of an audio demo with a few simple loops.
+Leave some coments and let me know what you think!
+For those who'd rather skip the video, I've written up a quick start guide below which will walk you through the setup.

+<div>{%- include extensions/youtube.html id='OE8eXPWIN3E' -%}</div>

 ## Prerequisites
 * This plugin was written using [Max For Live](https://docs.cycling74.com/max8/vignettes/max_for_live_topic), I believe you need to have Ableton Suite in order to use Max For Live plugins!
 I'm sorry if it doesn't work with Ableton Standard, I was a Standard user for a while until they had a good discount on updating to Ableton 11...